domsldick/ImplementingProperties/README.md

   }
 ```

+### Deleting properties
-<p>The deletion of a property from the list represents a special situation.
-There can be a so called "Deletion problem" in inherited property lists.
+<p>The deletion of a property from the list represents faces a special situation.
+There can be a so called "Deletion problem" for inherited property lists.
 This go's back to the above mentioned problem of how to present missing values (Is it null oder should it be a special value NOT_PRESENT?).
 This problem only occurs in case of inheritance in the property list.
 The concrete situation here is when the child looses an inherited value.
-Because by lookup for the property your target for lookup is the parent - and there this value is still present.
-If you want to remove that value only for the local property you should mark it in only in the local property list (e.g. by setting the property on NOT_PRESENT or null).
+Because by lookup for the property your target for the lookup is the parent - and there this value is still present.
+If you want to remove that value only for the local property you should mark it only in the local property list (e.g. by setting the property on NOT_PRESENT or null).
 If you edit the parent's property all children inherit this value - so we change it globally but it is just a local change in one instance.</p>

-<p>So if you look in the `remove`-method below you can see exactly the mentioned lookups.
+<p>So if you look in the remove-method below you can see exactly those mentioned lookups:
     <ol>
         <li>Check if a prototype exists</li>
         <li>If prototype exists: Check if the prototype has the key</li>
-        <li>If so: Add the relevant property to the local list and set it to null (here we defined `null`instead of NOT_PRESENT)</li>
+        <li>If so: Add the relevant property to the local list and set it to null (here we defined `null` instead of NOT_PRESENT)</li>
         <li>If there is no prototype or the prototype doesn't have the property: remove the value from the local list</li>
     </ol>
 </p>